efkirmizi/e-commerce/README.md

 - This project is licensed under the MIT License.
 See the LICENSE file for details.

 # Contact
-- Created and maintained by Enis Furkan Kırmızı
+- Created and maintained by Enis Furkan Kırmızı, Hazar Utku Sözer, Faruk Rıza Öz
-- Email: enisfurkankirmizi@gmail.com
-- GitHub: github.com/efkirmizi